 When a battery is disconnected, the learned settings are lost.
 When a car loses it’s learned settings it will often run erratically until it re-calibrates.

 In many instances the car will eventually relearn (re-calibrates) new settings and in other cases only a trip to the dealer and a date with the workshop diagnostic computer will put things right.
 The later costing money, obviously.
+Check out the bidirectional scan tool I recommend here on the Auto electrical repair tools page.

 To avoid your battery replacing mission going pare shaped, it’s best to employ a Keep Alive Memory tool or KAM.